 ESSENTIAL ANIMAL SERVICES TRAINING (EAST)

 It doesn’t take a pandemic to know how essential Animal Control Officers, Investigators, and Animal Welfare Professionals are to their communities.
-The Essential Animal Services Training (EAST), updated from the former NACHO Academy, provides a multi-tiered learning experience that focuses on in-person practical training.
+The Essential Animal Services Training (EAST) provides a multi-tiered learning experience that focuses on in-person practical training.
 This curriculum provides law enforcement and animal welfare/animal control personnel with training that equips them with the tools needed, not only for duties in animal control, but also animal cruelty investigations.

 Essential Animal Services Training, consisting of 120 hours total, will provide instruction in most aspects of animal control and animal cruelty investigations.
 Module A should be taken first, but can be followed by the remaining modules in any order.